 Ok friends!
 That’s all I’ve got for ya, and I’ll add more to this post as I think of new tips.

 Do you have plant babies?
 Any great tips you’ve learned over time?
-Please share all of the plant tips with us!
+Please share all of the fiddle leaf fig care tips with us!